 7. Jewelry Making and a Puppy

 Actually – it’s not really a shop – it’s a gallery.
 If you love shiny things like me, then you’ll love looking around Balefire Goods.
-Not only do they have really unique jewelry offerings, they also have glassware, prints, and they teach metalsmithing.
+Not only do they have really unique jewelry offerings, but they also have glassware, and prints and they teach metalsmithing.
 When I was there, they were making a beautiful men’s wedding ring of gold.
 This isn’t your average jewelry store!

 8. A Dark Secret Speakeasy

 The Stockroom is just that – an old, dark stockroom.
-However, when you are let through the plain white door that says “Employees Only”, you will not only find a dark stockroom, you’ll also find tables, a smooth bartender, and a simple looking bar stocked with the largest variety of bitters I’ve seen – 160 to be exact.
+However, when you are let through the plain white door that says “Employees Only”, you will not only find a dark stockroom, but you’ll also find tables, a smooth bartender, and a simple-looking bar stocked with the largest variety of bitters I’ve seen – 160 to be exact.
 My advice…try a drink with the umami bitters.

 Take a moment to let your eyes adjust to the darkness.
 In true speakeasy form, the Stockroom keeps a low profile.
 It’s a place where you should plan to disconnect from your digital life, you won’t get any cell phone reception here.
 But a speakeasy is about socializing in a forbidden way, so put down that phone and pick up a cocktail.

-You can order off the menu, but they best way to approach this speakeasy is to talk to the bartender and let them know the type of drinks you like.
-You like it sour?
+You can order off the menu, but the best way to approach this speakeasy is to talk to the bartender and let them know the type of drinks you like.
+Do you like it sour?
 Boozy?
 Sweet?
 Complicated?
 Neat?
 And the bartender will create a drink for you on the fly.
 You might even get some flames in your glass!
 But whatever you will get in your glass, it’ll be good.